Neloop/JJCron/README.md

 ## More information
 If you are interested enough read `JJCron` wiki pages [here](https://github.com/JJCron/JJCron/wiki) and start using it!

+## Contribution

+This project is open for contribution for anyone who want to make it better.
+All feasible pull requests will be merged.

 ## License
 JJCron is and always will be licensed under [MIT license](LICENSE)